Erwin Huang: Social innovations

 In 2008, Huang, then Vice-president of Senior Citizen Home Safety Association, served as the Convener of “Mobile Link” and cooperated with CSL to develop Personal Emergency Link Service, also known as Safety Bell for the elderly.
 In the following year, Huang was invited to join RTHK’s reality TV show “Mate Poor Mate Series” to experience the lives of the underprivileged, which became the turning point of his life.
-During the reality show, he took some freelance cleaning jobs in Tsz Wan Shan in Hong Kong, earning 50 HKD (around 6.4 USD) per day and living in a rental of 700HKD (90USD) per month subdivided apartment in Sham Shui Po for 5 days.
+During the reality show, he took some freelance cleaning jobs in Tsz Wan Shan in Hong Kong, earning 50 HKD (around US$6.4) per day and living in a rental of 700HKD (US$90) per month subdivided apartment in Sham Shui Po for 5 days.
 The only thing he could bring with him was his iPhone during the 5-day experience.

 On the show premier, the General Manager of YMCA Hong Kong, Dr. Alice Yuk said to him, “You returned to your own world, but their lives are still the same.
 Many people are still very poor.
 What can we do to help?”
 This has prompted him to resign as the CEO of TSL Group in 2010.
 In May next year, Huang founded WebOrganic.

 In May 2014, Huang partnered with Wayne Chau to start a new social enterprise “Agent of Change”.
 They found out that many poor people in Hong Kong bought cooking oil with a small cup in little street shops for 2 HKD each time.
 This kind of oil, however, was produced by food residue and trash without any safety protection.
 The social enterprise cooperated with the biggest oil refinery in Hong Kong, Hop Hing Oil Refinery, and borrowed the venues of non-profit organizations, district councilor offices and schools to provide cooking oil to the poor at a 30% discount.

 Huang has emphasized multiple times that the products from social enterprises are not cheap product.
 Instead, every social enterprise that he involves in provides the best products for his customers.

 His mission is to teach Social Innovation and Entrepreneurship to university students and to let more young generations understand entrepreneurial spirit, identify social issues, as well as creating social impact through innovations.